hphelion/documentation/v13/bindings.fog.block-storage.md

         snapshot['volumeId']                     # returns the volume id of the snapshot snapshot['status']                       # returns the status of the snapshot e.g. available, in-use

-5. Create a new snapshot:
+4. Create a new snapshot:

-        conn.create_snapshot("volume_id",
+        response = conn.create_snapshot("volume_id",
         'display_name' => 'Test Snapshot',
         'display_description' => 'Test Snapshot from Vol Test') snapshot['id']                          # returns the id of the new volume